safe-graph/graph-adversarial-learning-literature/README.md

 ```
 @article{sun2018adversarial,
   title={Adversarial Attack and Defense on Graph Data: A Survey},
-  author={Lichao Sun and Yingtong Dou and Carl Yang and Ji Wang and Philip S. Yu and Bo Li},
+  author={Sun, Lichao  and Dou, Yingtong  and Yang, Carl and Wang, Ji and Yu, Philip S. and Li, Bo},
   journal={arXiv preprint arXiv:1812.10528},
   year={2018}
 }